Baddi

-Baddi is an industrial town and Nagar parishad in the southwestern Solan district of Himachal Pradesh, India.
-The town lies on the border of Himachal Pradesh and Haryana states in the Shivalik Hills, around 35 kilometres west of Solan town.
+Baddi is an industrial city and Nagar parishad, near Solan City in the southwestern Solan district of Himachal Pradesh, India.
+The town lies on the border of Himachal Pradesh, Punjab and Haryana states in the Shivalik Hills, around 35 kilometres west of Solan City.
+Baddi is largest pharmaceutical hub of Asia.

 Geography

 Baddi's geographic coordinates are 30.928°N 76.796°E. The town is situated at an average elevation of 426 metres (1397 ft).

+Climate

+Baddi has been ranked 14th best "National Clean Air City" under (Category 3 population under 3 lakhs cities) in India.

 Demographics

 According to the 2011 Census of India, Baddi town had a population of 29,911 with 19,332 males and 10,579 females.
 There were 3,883 children below the age of six years.
 The sex ratio and child sex ratio of the town stood at 547 and 831 respectively.
 The literacy rate was 86.33%, higher than the state average of 82.80%.

 Economy

 Baddi is home to multiple pharmaceutical companies which have established manufacturing plants and R&D hubs in the town.
-The town is Asia's biggest Pharmaceuticals hub and is home to some of the largest pharmaceutical companies including Cipla, Dr. Reddy's Laboratories, Cadila Healthcare, Torrent Pharmaceuticals, Abbott Laboratories, Glenmark Pharmaceuticals, and Manjushree Technopack.
+The town is Asia's biggest pharmaceuticals hub and is home to some of the largest pharmaceutical companies including Cipla, Dr. Reddy's Laboratories, Cadila Healthcare, Torrent Pharmaceuticals, Abbott Laboratories, Glenmark Pharmaceuticals, and Manjushree Technopack.